Freelancing or Freelancer has become one of the most discussed subjects on the internet. Yet, many unclarified things

 And the freelance market is way bigger than you know.
 We are talking about a gold mine that needs precise digging to yield the best out of it.
-Here is an excellent article that shows key statistics about the freelance work economy.
+An excellent article shows key statistics about the freelance work economy.

 I know there are many beginners, and they may have millions of questions in their minds.
-This is why I decided to share what I learned over the last few years as a freelancer.
+This is why I decided to share what I learned as a freelancer over the last few years.

-If you are looking to earn 10k for a month in your very first month as a freelancer, I’m sorry, guys, I don’t know how to.
+If you want to earn 10k for a month in your first month as a freelancer, I’m sorry, guys, I don’t know how to.
 Please read no further.
 This article is not for you.

 But, if you are looking for something reliable, sustainable, and possible monthly income growth in the coming months, I’d be more than happy to help.